tylerrice121/trdrumset/README.md

-# TRBeatPad
+# TR Beat Pad
-The TRBeatPad is a fully functional and responsive audio triggering device.
+The TR Beat Pad is a fully functional and responsive audio triggering device.
 The user can touch each pad and trigger a sound with preloaded audio files that were created in Pro Tools and Ableton.
 This application works on touch screens as well as desktops.
 When on the desktop - the user can trigger each sound using these keys: 'W E R A S D'

 The user can switch between drum kits using the dropdown menu at the top of the screen.
 When on a smaller tablet or smartphone, the user will be prompted to turn the screen to landscape mode for a better user experience.